 If you bring a new colleague to a meeting or business appointment, do the introductions yourself to make it easier for him or her.
 When doing so, give their full name (first and last names) and also name their academic title and their position in the company.

 Your body language reveals a lot about you – how you're feeling at a given moment, and whether you are going to be perceived as interested or tired.
 Depending on people's cultural environment, different gestures and postures can mean different things.

-While physical proximity in some (business) cultures can signal liking and belonging, in the business sphere in Germany value is placed on physical distance.
-Your interlocutors will appreciate a distance of a good arm’s length.
+While physical proximity in some (business) cultures can signal friendship and belonging, in the business sphere in Germany value is placed on physical distance.
+The other people in the conversation will appreciate a distance of a good arm’s length.
 Meet them with respect and politeness.
 You can express this quite simply through your body language: a friendly facial expression, an erect posture turned towards them and eye contact express your interest.
-Inversely, it is considered impolite to avoid eye contact during a conversation or discussion or to glance constantly at your mobile phone, tablet or documents.
+Conversely, it is considered impolite to avoid eye contact during a conversation or discussion or to glance constantly at your mobile phone, tablet or documents.